-On behalf of the Blackhawk Hills Regional Council (formally known as the RC&D), I am pleased to present the 2014-2015 Comprehensive Economic Development Strategy (CEDS) Annual Performance Report and Update.
+On behalf of the Blackhawk Hills Regional Council (formally known as the RC&D), I am pleased to present the 2015-2016 Comprehensive Economic Development Strategy (CEDS) Annual Performance Report and Update.
 This report contains information on the Blackhawk Hills Regional Council as it pertains to the Economic Development District.
 Included in this update are strategies for improving the district to benefit the counties and communities within the region.
-You will find attached our region's list of priority projects taken from our recently adopted 5-Year CEDS Document, as well as our immediate project list for those projects that are ready to start now if funds were available.
+You will find attached our region's list of priority projects modified annually from our most recently adopted 5-Year CEDS Document, as well as our immediate project list for those projects that are ready to start now if funds were available.